-Wrongful Death in an Uber or Lyft Accident
+Wrongful Death in a San Francisco Uber or Lyft Accident

 If an Uber or Lyft accident results in a fatality, the surviving family of the deceased will need to determine who is liable for the death.
 Under California law, survivors must file wrongful death claims within two years of the date of death or two years from the date of discovery of the cause of death.
 These lawsuits function very similarly to personal injury claims, but the surviving family members or estate representative of the deceased will pursue the claim on behalf of the deceased victim.
 The damages available in a wrongful death claim in California include:

 - Medical expenses resulting from treatment of the deceased’ final illness or injury.